AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-Experian’s online car insurance broker service is easy-to-use and shops the entire market for you, aggregating quotes from multiple providers.
-It’s a good option for consumers looking for a cheaper insurance policy who prefer an online shopping experience.
-That said, Experian quotes are only estimates, and you’ll need to re-enter your personal information on the actual insurance provider’s website to get an exact quote.
-It’s likely not the best option for customers who prefer human interaction, and Experian’s services are mostly virtual.
+Experian’s online car insurance broker service is easy to use and shops the entire market for you, aggregating quotes from multiple providers.
+It’s a good option for consumers looking for a cheaper insurance policy who prefer an online shopping experience, with the option of chatting with an agent by phone.
+While Experian isn’t an insurance company, it is a legitimate, licensed broker that connects users with well-known, regulated auto insurers.
+Depending on the provider you select, you may need to re-enter your personal information on the actual insurance provider’s website to get an exact quote.

 Frequently Asked Questions

 Experian’s insurance services are brokers that connect customers with insurance providers.
-In other words, Experian doesn’t actually sell insurance to consumers directly, but rather, is a middle man between customers and potential providers.
+In other words, Experian doesn’t actually sell insurance to consumers directly, but rather, is a broker between customers and potential providers.

 If you qualify, Experian Boost can use car insurance as an insurance payment to help improve your credit score, along with pet, renters, homeowners, and life insurance.
 However, you’re only eligible if you pay your premiums monthly.